How to Become a Counselor in Oklahoma

 For Counselors Licensed in Other States

-The Oklahoma State Board of Behavioral Health has an alternative route to licensure for counselors who have already earned their licenses in other parts of the United States.
+The State Board of Behavioral Health Licensure offers a licensure-by-endorsement route for counselors already licensed in another U.S. jurisdiction.
 This process is known as “licensure by endorsement”.

 (Back to Top)